hall-lab/svtools/INSTALL.md

 Once you have your python environment set up, visit the [svtools releases github page][6].
 Select the latest release and use the `Source code (tar.gz)` link to download a tarball of the source.

-Navigate to the download location on your filesystem and use the `tar` command:
+Navigate to the download location on your filesystem and use the tar command:

     tar -xvzf svtools-0.2.0b1.tar.gz

 to expand the archive.
-[While you wait enjoy this cartoon from xkcd][7].
+[While you wait, enjoy this cartoon from xkcd][7].

 Now enter the directory that has been created.